Speak to one of our loan specialists.

 What is more important to you: a stable monthly payment into the future or a lower interest rate right now?
 Do you feel that interest rates will rise or remain low in the future?
 Your answers to such questions will lead to the loan option that's right for you.

 There are many reasons to choose one loan rate option over the other.
 For instance, if you would prefer the stability of paying the same amount each month, a fixed rate loan might be better for you.
-Or if you believe that interest rates and indices such as LIBOR will remain low in the future, a variable rate loan might be better for you.
+Or if you believe that interest rates and indices such as Prime Index will remain low in the future, a variable rate loan might be better for you.

 If you apply for your loan and are approved, you will be presented with your rates for both the fixed and variable rate versions of the loan.
 At that point you'll be able to choose which loan rate option - fixed or variable - you'd like to accept.